-i4.0 or Industrial revolution 4.0 is what industry leaders seem to be talking about.
+i4.0 or Industrial revolution 4.0 is what industry leaders seem to be talking about lately.
 If you haven’t heard of it yet, don’t worry!
-This blog post talks about what i4.0 is, and how it will impact the practices of inventory management.
+This blog post talks about what i4.0 is and how it will impact the practices of inventory management.
 So, let’s get started!

 i4.0 and Inventory Management

 In the business sphere, the manufacturing sector and their supply chains are already leading the adoption of i4.0.
 In fact, the use of various technologies will transform the current supply chain model to become a Demand Driven Supply Chain (DDSC).
-And that is where the impact of i4.0 on inventory management stems from.
-A DDSC implies that your supply chain works based on the given level of demand, or in other words, a highly efficient JIT production system.
+That is where the impact of i4.0 on inventory management stems from.
+A DDSC implies that your supply chain works based on the given level of demand or in other words, a highly efficient JIT production system.

 Once i4.0 revamps your supply chain to become demand driven, benefits on your inventory management will be multi-fold: